-Correctional nurses face a daily struggle to care for their patients while delivering much-needed healthcare in a restricted environment where they may also fear for their own personal safety.
-How can nurses truly care for and care about their inmate patient population?
-This is a question many of us in the specialty grapple with as we try to elevate the professional status of correctional nursing.
-Caring has been described as the essence of professional nursing practice, therefore we must establish the characteristics of this concept as it is enacted in the criminal justice system.
+Correctional nurses face a daily struggle to care for their patients while delivering much-needed healthcare in a restricted environment.
+How can correctional nurses truly care for and care about their patient population?
+This is a question many of us in the specialty deeply consider as we try to elevate the professional status of correctional nursing.
+Caring has been described as the essence of professional nursing practice, therefore we must establish the characteristics of this concept as it is carried out in the criminal justice system.

-Weiskopf studied nurses’ experience of caring for inmate patients and discovered a number of limitations in our setting .
-Nurses in this study described the need to negotiate boundaries between the culture of caring and the culture of custody to establish relationship with custody staff in order to be effective.
-One surprising finding of the study was the extent to which the negative attitudes and behaviors of other nursing staff affected nurses who were attempting to provide compassionate nursing care.
+Weiskopf studied nurses’ experience of caring for incarcerated patients and discovered a number of limitations in our setting .
+Nurses in this study described the need to negotiate boundaries between the culture of caring and the culture of custody to establish relationships with custody staff in order to be effective.
+One interesting finding of the study was the extent to which the negative attitudes and behaviors of other correctional nursing staff affected nurses who were attempting to provide compassionate nursing care.

-Many nurses working behind bars feel an obligation to care and often struggle to find ways to do this in a hostile environment.
+Many nurses working behind bars feel an obligation to care and often struggle to find ways to do this in a security environment not primarily healthcare-focused.
 Yet, developing a structure and process for caring may be the core defining characteristic of our specialty.
-Here are some suggested ways nurses enact caring behaviors in corrections:
+Here are some suggested ways nurses exemplify caring behaviors in corrections:

 - Educating patients about their health conditions and self-care principles